Lisa Vanderpump Weighs In On ‘RHOBH’ Newbies Dorit Kemsley And Eden Sassoon

-Lisa Vanderpump is weighing in on her newest co-stars, Eden Sassoon and Dorit Kemsley.
+Lisa Vanderpump weighed in on her newest co-stars, Eden Sassoon and Dorit Kemsley.
 Following a dramatic dinner party on last week’s Real Housewives of Beverly Hills, Lisa Vanderpump revealed how she really feels about the two women.

 “Well Eden was very much on the periphery really as a friend of the Housewives, and then suddenly she became immersed right in the middle of a kind of firestorm so to speak,” Lisa Vanderpump said during a March 7 interview with Bravo’s The Daily Dish.
 “I don’t think Rinna really thought that Eden would repeat it, so therefore it wouldn’t have come to light until the reunion.
 And the fact that Eden repeated it then kicked everything off.”